stevekinney/vite-workshop/src/content/css.md

 CSS handling in Vite is quite flexible and caters to a wide range of CSS-related needs.
 Here's an overview of how Vite handles CSS, including support for CSS Modules, PostCSS, and preprocessors like SCSS:

-1. **CSS Modules:**
-   - Vite offers native support for CSS Modules, which is a way to locally scope CSS class names to avoid global style conflicts.
+1. **CSS Modules**: Vite offers native support for CSS Modules, which is a way to locally scope CSS class names to avoid global style conflicts.
    - When you create a CSS file with the `.module.css` extension, Vite automatically treats it as a CSS Module.
    - You can import and use CSS Modules in your JavaScript or Vue components, and the class names are scoped to the component.